Are you ready for self-directed investing?

 • You’ll probably need to devote a significant amount of time if you plan to manage all your assets yourself and try to take advantage of short-term market fluctuations.

-• You probably won’t need to invest much time or effort if you’re planning to invest in one or a handful of stocks with a view to creating long-term growth.
+• You probably won’t need to invest much time or effort if you’re planning to invest in one or a handful of stocks to create long-term growth.

 Getting started with self-directed investing